stepzen-dev/snippets/README.md

 - `/transformsInMaterializer` shows how connecting two subgraphs can invoke transformations in between.
 For example, the `city` of a customer can be fed into a `weather` that takes `lat,lon` by calling some geocoding in the sequence
 - `/useOfJSON` shows how, in long sequences, a new type does not have to created for every step--treat everything as JSON up to the last step, and your type system stays clean.

+## pagination

+For more information on pagination for REST or Databases, [see our documentation](https://www.ibm.com/docs/en/api-connect/ace/saas?topic=service-paginating-rest-api-as-data-source).

+- `/cursor` shows how to implement cursor based pagination for a database.

 ## protection

 For more information on protecting your API, [see our documentation](https://stepzen.com/docs/access-control).